-Based on your qualitative or quantitative feedback requirements, you can prepare questions to get better actionable insights to measure customer satisfaction.
+Based on your qualitative or quantitative feedback requirements, you can prepare questions to gain actionable insights to gauge customer satisfaction scores.

-If you are a part of a marketing, product or sales team, asking the right questions via online polls and surveys helps you to collect qualitative feedback to create better user experiences.
+If you are a part of marketing, product, or sales team, asking the right questions via online polls and surveys helps you to collect qualitative feedback to create better user experiences.
 That eventually results in business growth and increases sales conversions.

 4. Select the right communication channels

 Choosing the right channels is very important.
 Depending on your business objectives and outlined plan you need to identify the channels that your target customers are more receptive to for giving feedback.

-Based on your customers’ preference you can select those channels they find comfortable to communicate with you.
+Based on your customer’s preferences you can select those channels they find comfortable to communicate with you.
 You can send survey questions through the right trigger points to acquire customer feedback.

 - Chat surveys – Live chat surveys are an important way to measure the performance of the support agent.
-You can ask customers to rate their chat experience at the of the conversation.
+You can ask customers to rate the chat experience at the end of the conversation.
 You can align the customer feedback to:

 - Provide better product training

-- Improve the inter personnel skills of the agents
+- Improve the interpersonal skills of the agents

 - Email surveys – Email surveys are generally used to gather quantitative feedback.
 It helps you to analyze the likelihood of your customers becoming promoters.
 Email surveys are the perfect venue for your standard product and service-related surveys.